Vintage photo of the Alta Lake Sailing clubhouse on the shoreline with mountains in the background.

 On May 1, 1966, the Alta Lake Sailing Club (ALSC) was formed, bringing together enthusiasts to enjoy the lake’s prevailing southerly winds.
 Operating out of Cypress Lodge, the club hosted events like the Jelly Fish Races and the annual “Regretta,” a playful nod to the end-of-summer blues.
 The club’s charter emphasized camaraderie over competition – a spirit that WSA continues to uphold today.

-Alta Lake Sailing Club Charter
+Alta Lake Sailing Charter

 “Let it be known to all that on the first day of May, 1966 the Alta Lake Sailing Club was formed to bring together all those who would enjoy the prevailing southerly on Nature’s Jewel in the shadows of the great giants.
 Only a happy heart may sail in our Ranks—This being the foremost requirement.
 Competition shall be second to friendship brought about by a common bond.
 Club commodore will be elected each September and will appoint able assistants and plan the activities of the following season.
 A master log of all activities shall be maintained and be passed on to his or her successor.”